 Beyond the legalities, there is a bare minimum to make the garage conversion really, truly habitable.
 Here's the list.

 - Installing insulation.
 Garages are not insulated, for the most part.
-Drywall, if existing, may need to be removed.
-Otherwise, wall studs need to be installed to create a cavity for wall insulation.
+Drywall may need to be removed to install wall studs need to create a cavity for wall insulation.
+The ceiling may also need to be insulated.

 - Raising floor height.
-In general, garages tend to be lower than the house.
+Garages tend to be lower than the house, in general.
 You may not think the floor high needs to be raised, but it does.
 In Florida the floor height for new living space must match the "finish floor height" of the home.
 This means you will probably need to pour 4" of new concrete.
-If not done, the resale for your home will be jepordized.
+The resale for your home will be jeopardized if not done.

 - Adding floor covering.
-It is also called a finish floor, this is the visible floor that you walk on.
+The finished floor is the visible floor that you walk on.
 Some garages do not have suitable floor covering or even minimal floor covering due to its limited function.
-Since it will be converted into habitable space, adding floor covering that is suitable for current space function will make the space enjoyable.
+So adding tiles or carpet is a good idea.

 - Installing new Drywall or finish the job.
-Garage drywall is usually installed as a non finish-quality level one or two.
-In this situation, if you happen to have insulation behind there, you can leave the drywall in place but bring it up to level four.
+Garage drywall is usually installed as a non finish-quality level one or two so an upgrade may be needed, if you have it.

 - Garage Door: Leave the garage door in place or replace it with a wall?
 You need to consider few things.
-Your garage door is probably not insulated.
-Without changing it to a wall, it will be hard to cool the new room.
-It will also be hard to prevent inside noise from being heard on the sidewalk.
+Your garage door is probably not insulated and does not meet the energy code requirements to facilitate an a/c unit.
+So, your garage door will more than likely be replace with a wall and windows

 - Air-conditioning.
-Its a pretty good guess that your garage is not currently air-conditioned.
-Your probably going to want that.
-Many try to tap the house a/c but wind up unhappy.
-Truthfully there is noway your a/c unit can handle the additional load.
+Its a pretty good guess that your garage is not currently air-conditioned and your probably going to want it.
+The building code requires a "habitable" space be air-conditioned.
+The permit package will include energy calculations to determine if your existing unit can handle the additional load or if an upgrade is needed.
 We recommend installing ductless mini split system.
-They are very efficient and unlike a "window shaker, quite.
+They are very efficient and unlike a "window shaker", quite.

-- Electrical out-lets. service upgrade to accommodate the larger load were there was none.
-Not to mention more outlets where there was none.
+- Electrical out-lets.
+A service upgrade to accommodate the larger load were there was none will be needed.
+Electrical outlets will be required every 6' for the permit.

 - Completing the exterior walls. to compliment and match the rest of the home

 - Adding windows and doors.
-You may have a window already in your garage.
-But, if you install a wall where the big door was, it will look funny without some windows.
+Your garage may have a window already in, but if you install a wall where the big door was, it will look funny without some more windows.
 Windows up front will match the current look.

 In addition to that, Preventive Maintenance Support Services has the extensive experience for converting the garage to become used and habitable spaces.
 Set aside any worries, our company is ready to assist our valued customer to build their dream spaces in their home.